MichaelStott/tech-squawks/web/content/cloud_computing/classifications.md

 ### Cloud Computing Service Classifications

-For on-premise applications, organizations or individuals manage all the underlying compute, storage, and networking infrastructure for their systems and services.
+For on-premise applications, companies manage all the underlying compute, storage, and networking infrastructure for their systems and services.

 ![Cloud Classifications](/images/cc/cloud_classifications.png)

-Depending on the type of service offering, cloud computing manages some or all of these components.
+Cloud computing can manage some or all of these aspects, depending on the type of service offering.
 There are three cloud computing models, Infrastructure as a Service (IaaS) Platform as a Service (PaaS), and Software as a Service (SaaS). [^1] [^2]

 #### Infrastructure as a Service - IaaS